mjpearson/node-tldtools/README.md

 # tldtools

 This module provides TLD domain extraction and resolution services.
+It's useful if you need to extract semantically meaningful tokens from a URL.

 ## Installation